>>> RESEARCH!!!!! <<<

 >>>CHOOSE A BREEDER<<<

 Regardless of if you are choosing Colorado Cutie Pigs or not, make sure to research the breeder.
 A few things, The breeder you choose should allow visits to see their full grown parents.
 Piglets should be properly weaned before they come home.
 Piglets should not be on a bottle at any point.
-I am a part of a group called Mini Pig Breeders INC and they have a list of certified, ethical breeders you could start with.

 >>> CHOOSING COLORADO CUTIE PIGS AS YOUR BREEDER <<<